Thiesjoo/GuanTheBot/README.md

 ## Deployment

-To start the bot:
+To start the bot on a local server:

+- Clone the repo
 - You have to provide the env file in the root of your directory for it to work.
-- You have to either have a preexiting dump of the database (in a folder called dump/) or you should be running in the devcontainer with an already filled mongodb
+- You have to either have a preexisting dump of the database (in a folder called dump/) or you should be running in the devcontainer with an already filled mongodb

 ### Devcontainer

 When in the devcontainer, just run `npm run start:docker`.
 This will first dump the database, then build a docker image with that dump incorporated.
-The it will start the docker-compose file.
+The it will start the local docker-compose file, which incorporated all of these aspects.

 ### Local